NHOrus/srwq-compilation/episode-24.md

 You look up at the EFA commander, a pretty young woman in formal dress.

-"Commander Lefina Enfield, CO of this vessel.
+"Commander Lefina Enfield, XO of this vessel.
 Forgive me if I'm prying, but I'm a little concerned about the captains reasons for letting you onto this vessel."

 "Why I'd love to, Commander!"
 You grin.
 "We'll have to take this to a more secure location, however...
 Say my new quarters."